purestjs/docs/docs/07-url-modifiers.md

 ## Path Modifiers

-The path modifiers are tokens that we can embed into our path definitions:
+The path modifiers are tokens that can be embedded into our path definitions:

 ```js
 "basecamp": {